Apodini/swift-log-elk/README.md

 }
 ```

 Furthermore, to use the timestamp created by the `LogstashLogHandler` (not the timestamp when the data is actually sent to Logstash), adapt the `filter` section of the [Logstash pipeline configuration file](https://github.com/deviantony/docker-elk/blob/main/logstash/pipeline/logstash.conf) like shown below.
-This also eliminates the HTTP headers of the HTTP request from the `LogstashLogHandler` to Logstash, since those headers would also have been saved to the log entry (which are definitly not relevant to us).
+The second option eliminates the headers of the HTTP request from the `LogstashLogHandler` to Logstash, since those headers would also have been saved to the log entry (which are definitly not relevant to us).

 ```
 filter {